 Jonathan Glass was first diagnosed with mental health issues in college, where he suffered through numerous schizophrenic episodes.
 His diagnosis was schizoaffective disorder and severe depression.
 For the first four-year phase of deep depression, Glass would take his sketch book around New York and developed a habit of deliberately drawing in the worst conditions New York had to offer.
 However, art helped Glass come out of that phase and now for the last ten years, he has entirely dedicated his time to hanging out at jazz clubs and sketching jazz performers in the midst of concerts, where he is famous for spreading out across tables and kinetically sketching to the rhythms of music.
 Check out more of his breathtaking sketches here .

 Emma Phillips, based in Branston, Staffordshire, UK, is a mixed media visual artist.
 After being laid off her job on accounts of her mental illness, Emma took her art up a notch by expressing her inner turmoil and the turbulence she suffered due to her enduring illness, Borderline Personality Disorder.
-Emma devoted her artistic ability to the mission of ASLI and became a major part of the change in the world, especially when it came to educating people about mental illness and eradicating the old stigma which people with mental health issues contend with almost on a daily basis.
+Emma devoted her artistic ability to the mission of ASLI and became a major part of the change in the world, especially when it came to educating people about mental illness, addressing the design needs of disabled people, and eradicating the old stigma which people with mental health issues contend with almost on a daily basis.
 Check out more amazing artworks from Emma here.

 Diagnosed with Asperger’s Syndrome as a teenager, Christopher Chronopoulos has spent his entire life in the Manhattan neighborhood of Hell’s Kitchen.
 Christopher started attending Pure Vision Arts in 2011 to enhance his artistic interests.
 His work is influenced and inspired by his knowledge of the ancient world, interest in martial arts, and a Greek heritage.
 Chris has built an imposing collection of sculptures constructed from mixed media that portray weaponry from Viking, Medieval, Roman, and Greek cultures.
 View more awe-inspiring artworks by Christopher here.